Yes. Students may complete the diploma over an extended timeline.

 Tuition and Fees

-- Tuition is due 10 business days before each term begins
+** Tuition is due 10 business days before the start of each semester.

 Frequently Asked Questions